 - Very filling even when you don’t serve them with side dishes.

-- marinara sauce – using store-bought is easiest, but so is my homemade marinara and it tastes better!
+- Marinara sauce – using store-bought is easiest, but so is my homemade marinara and it tastes better

-- ricotta – we used full-fat ricotta cheese, but you can use low-fat as well for the same taste.
+- Ricotta – we used full-fat ricotta cheese, but you can use low-fat as well for the same taste

-- garlic cloves – you can also use store-bought minced garlic or swap for a couple of dashes of garlic powder.
+- Garlic cloves – you can also use store-bought minced garlic or swap for a couple of dashes of garlic powder.

-- cream cheese – allow time for it to soften up before using.
+- Cream cheese – allow time for it to soften up before using.

-- half ‘n’ half or light cream
+- Half ‘n’ half or light cream – adds the richness to the mixture

-- Salt and pepper (to taste)
+- Salt and pepper (to taste) – coarse black pepper is best

 - Fresh parsley (for garnish)